Movie recommendations by the decade (1970s - 2010s)

 *Available on Netflix

 For those who are die-hard romantics, or closeted romantics like me- this film will keep you on the edge of your seat even with the show's slow pacing.
-For a 2h9min film, it felt as if every scene and every moment was integral to the plot.
+Even though it is a 2h 9min film, every scene moment felt integral to the plot.
 The reconciliation of the spirit realm and reality was breathtakingly believable.
-While the idea of a ghost hovering around might seem ludicrous, the film sucks you in entirely for all 2 odd hours of the show.
-Simultaneously, it is the kind of film that doesn't leave you wanting more, because the ending is satisfying in that it is just enough, a nice conclusion to the beautiful show.
+While the idea of a ghost hovering around might seem ludicrous, the film sucks you in entirely.
+Simultaneously, it is the kind of film that doesn't leave you wanting more, because the ending is satisfying in its own unique way.

 2000s: V for Vendetta (2005)